SathwikTejaswi/Neural-Networks-From-Scratch/README.md

 # Neural-Networks-From-Scratch
-#### Classification of a MNIST dataset using a single hidden layer neural network written from scratch in python
+#### Classification of a MNIST dataset using a single hidden layer neural network (python)
+- sdksakdjad
+- dasdnasdnasndm